PopularPays/jsonapi-matchers/README.md

     expect(response).to have_attribute('name')
   end

-  it "includes the correct attribute valye" do
+  it "includes the correct attribute value" do
     expect(response).to have_attribute('name').with_value('Moby Dick')
   end
 end